Process Improvement

 -

-When workflows feel cumbersome, unclear, or overly complex, I work with organizations to examine how work truly flows, not how it’s documented.
+When workflows feel cumbersome, unclear, or overly complex, I examine how work truly flows, not how it’s documented.

 -